Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the Container Analysis API to detect vulnerabilities in the containers used by your customers' Pods.
 - [x] Create a GKE node pool with a sandbox type configured to gvisor.
 Add the parameter runtimeClassName: gvisor to the specification of your customers' Pods.
 - [ ] Use the cos_containerd image for your GKE nodes.
 Add a nodeSelector with the value cloud.google.com/gke-os-distribution: cos_containerd to the specification of your customers' Pods.

+To maximize isolation between your customers' Pods running in a single Google Kubernetes Engine (GKE) cluster, the most suitable option from those provided is:

+- [3] Create a GKE node pool with a sandbox type configured to gvisor.
+Add the parameter runtimeClassName: gvisor to the specification of your customers' Pods.

+Here’s why this option is appropriate:

+- **gVisor Sandbox**: Google gVisor provides an additional layer of isolation and security by running each container in a lightweight sandboxed environment.
+This helps prevent one customer's workload from accessing another customer's data or resources directly.

+- **Node Pool Configuration**: By creating a dedicated GKE node pool configured to use gVisor as the sandbox type (`gvisor`), you isolate the Pods of your customers within this specific node pool.
+Each customer's Pod can then be configured to use the `gvisor` runtimeClassName, ensuring that their containers run in gVisor sandboxes.

+The other options are less focused on maximizing isolation between customers' Pods:

+- **Option 1 (Binary Authorization)**: While Binary Authorization helps in enforcing policies for container images, it does not directly maximize isolation between Pods running in the same cluster.

+- **Option 2 (Container Analysis API)**: This API is used for vulnerability scanning of container images and does not impact runtime isolation between Pods.

+- **Option 4 (cos_containerd image and nodeSelector)**: Using a specific containerd-based image for nodes and nodeSelectors does not provide the same level of isolation as gVisor’s sandboxing mechanism.

+Therefore, **Option 3** is the most effective choice to ensure maximum isolation between your customers' Pods within a GKE cluster, leveraging gVisor's sandboxing capabilities at the node pool level and specifying `runtimeClassName: gvisor` in the Pod specifications.

 **[⬆ Back to Top](#table-of-contents)**